 Through this payment system and stores, WeChat is becoming a serious competitor to Alibaba as mobile e-commerce is booming in China (growth of mobile e-commerce in China is expected to be 68% this year, against 28% for non-mobile e-commerce).

-Alipay paved the way for WeChat: as customers start storing more and more money into their electronic wallets, the next step is to provide them with financial services.
+Alipay paved the way for WeChat advertising: as customers start storing more and more money into their electronic wallets, the next step is to provide them with financial services.
 Alipay is already offering outstanding interest rates for its users, and WeChat is a close follower.
 Blurring the boundaries between e-commerce, social networks, and banking institutions, such services are showing the extent to which China can be a place for worldwide innovation.

 It was an unexpected but fascinating move from WeChat: two weeks ago, WeChat unveiled its new ads systems.
 The new scheme enables public accounts with very high traffic (above 100,000 followers) to volunteer for hosting ads and receive part of the revenue generated when users click.
 To learn more about it, read the article written by WalktheChat on our blog by following our public account.

 Three weeks ago, announced the launch of company accounts.
 Company accounts are different from official accounts: they are accounts that are specifically designed to support the internal operations of a company.

 Company accounts are therefore closer to Salesforce.com than to Facebook.
 And it is no secret that Salesforce has been struggling to adapt to the Chinese market: many MNC’s realize that its interface is not adapted to the local requirements and that the average salesperson doesn’t necessarily speak good enough English to enable efficient data consolidation.

-Fortune 500’s companies that have been working with WeChat-focused marketing agency WalktheChat are already exchanging with Tencent teams in order to develop these company accounts in a collaborative way.
+Fortune 500’s companies that have been working with the WeChat-focused marketing agency WalktheChat are already exchanging with Tencent teams in order to develop these company accounts in a collaborative way.
 They will include some very special features to adapt to the need of large firms: for instance, sensitive data can be stored on secure proprietary servers to avoid any data theft issues.